MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-record-job-usage.md

 4. Update the journal with any modifications that may be needed.
 5. Choose the **Post**.

+## <a name="create-inventory-and-warehouse-pick-documents-for-a-job"></a>Create inventory and warehouse pick documents for a job

+To create inventory and warehouse pick documents for jobs, your administrator must enable **Feature Update: Enable inventory and warehouse pick from Jobs** on the **Feature Management** page.

+The feature adds the **Create Inventory Pick** and **Create Warehouse Pick** actions to the **Job Card**.
+To create or register a pick document, use the **Put-away/Pick Lines/Movement Lines** or **Registered Pick Lines** actions.
+For more informations about picks, see [Pick Items](warehouse-pick-items.md)

+You can use the actions under the following conditions:
+* The **Status** of the job is **Open**.
+* The **Line Type** of the job planning line is **Budget** or **Both Budget and Billable**.
+* The **Type** of the job planning line is **Item**.
+* **Require Pick** is enabled for the related location.
+* **Directed Pick and Put-away** is disabled.

+> [!NOTE]
+> Although the setting is called **Require Pick**, you can still post consumption directly from the job journal line for the location.
+If your location is set up to require pick processing but not shipment processing, you use the **Inventory Pick** page to organise and print the picking information.
+You also use the page to enter and post the result of the pick, which in turn posts the consumption of the items.
+>
+> If your location is set up to require both pick and shipment processing, meaning that you have chosen both the **Require Pick** and **Require Shipment** fields on the **Location Card** page, use the **Warehouse Pick** page to handle the pick.
+Warehouse picks are similar to inventory picks.
+The difference is that rather than posting the picking information you register the pick.
+This registration doesn't post consumption, it just makes the items available for posting.
+As a warehouse manager, you can use a pick worksheet to organise pick information before creating the individual warehouse pick instructions

 ## <a name="to-review-planning-lines-for-a-job-ledger-entry"></a>To review planning lines for a job ledger entry